NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: Model Performance and Computation Cost

-Fig. \ref{fig:Computation_efficiency} illustrates the computation efficiency (recorded with 1/throughput and power) of different networks (CNN-based ResNet-50 and transformer-based BERT) and their variants on different hardware processors.
+Fig. \ref{fig:Computation_efficiency} illustrates the computation efficiency (recorded with 1/throughput and power) of CNN-based ResNet-50, transformer-based BERT and their variants on different hardware processors.
 Each point indicates a network on a hardware processor.
 All the design points are scatter-plotted and the processor types are distinguished by the marker shapes.

 Clearly, across all the network models, the general-purpose processors CPU and GPU, especially the CPU, are located far away from the Pareto frontiers of design points, indicating a low computation efficiency.
-This is because the general-purpose processors trade the computation efficiency for generality, which needs the support of additional software or hardware supports.
-To quantify the improvement with CPU, GPUs, SoC, the NeuralMatrix improves computation efficiency (i.e., throughput per power) by 38.72, 5.93, and 2.17 times for the CNN-based ResNet-50 and by 28.96, 7.02, and 1.85 times for the transformer-based Bert.
+This is because the general-purpose processors trade the computation efficiency for generality by incorporating too many function units.
+To quantify the improvement with CPU, GPUs, SoC, the \textit{NeuralMatrix} improves computation efficiency (i.e., throughput per power) by 38.72, 5.93, and 2.17$\times$ for the CNN-based ResNet-50 and by 28.96, 7.02, and 1.85$\times$ for the transformer-based RoBERTa.

-The plots also indicate the related FPGA-based ASIC designs for these networks (ResNet and BERT) in recent years \citep{2019High, guo2017angel, 8192499, 8980322, 9848824, 9634838, 9643586, khan2021npe, wang2021spatten, dong2023heatvit, 10.1145/3477002, 2020A, 10.1145/2847263.2847265}.
-Compared to ASIC designs for networks of different sizes, NeuralMatrix can achieve the same level of computation efficiency distributed along the Pareto frontiers.
-Please note that the proposed NeuralMatrix can execute different neural network efficiently and benefits the generality in accelerating the neural networks.
+The plots also indicate the related FPGA-based ASIC designs for these networks in recent years \citep{2019High, guo2017angel, 8192499, 8980322, 9848824, 9634838, 9643586, khan2021npe, wang2021spatten, dong2023heatvit, 10.1145/3477002, 2020A, 10.1145/2847263.2847265}.
+Compared to ASIC designs for specific networks, the \textit{NeuralMatrix} can achieve the same level of computation efficiency distributed along the Pareto frontiers.
+Please note that the proposed \textit{NeuralMatrix} can execute neural networks efficiently and benefit the generality of different neural networks.